virtuoushub/minecrift/README.md

 To run Minecrift in your dev env you will need to:

-  Delete META-INF dir within minecrift/mcp908/jars/versions/1.7.10/1.7.10.jar otherwise you get a SecurityException on Minecrift startup Merge in the assets directory from .minecraft into the minecrift/assets dir.
+  Delete META-INF dir within minecrift/mcpxxx/jars/versions/x.x.x/x.x.x.jar (where x.x.x is the minecraft version) otherwise you get a SecurityException on Minecrift startup.
+  Merge in the assets directory from .minecraft into the minecrift/assets dir.

 - Run build.sh (or build.bat) to create a release installer.
 Run the release installer to